Tax Preparation Help

 In a Highway Vehicle Owned by the United States That is Not Used on a Highway (No. 12)

-In a highway vehicle owned by the United States that is not used on a highway means fuel used in a vehicle was not used on public highways during the period covered by the claim.
+In a highway vehicle owned by the United States that is not used on a highway means fuel used in a vehicle that was not used on public highways during the period covered by the claim.
 This use applies whether or not the vehicle is registered or required to be registered for highway use.

 Exclusive Use by a Nonprofit Educational Organization (No. 13)